Yash-Shindey/todo-web/README.md

 # todo-web
 Efficiently manage tasks with this sleek web app.
 Organize your day, set priorities, and stay on top of deadlines.
 Built with love using modern web technologies.
-It is for Agile Lab Manual
+It is for Agile Lab Manual DevOps